bahaidev/textbrowser/README.md

 1.  **Move plug-in set-up** to run so setting indexedDB within `activateCallback.js`
-1. Have **IndexedDB handle all pages** language select, work select, and work display (JSON) be part of too?
+1. Have **IndexedDB handle all pages** language select, work select, and work display be part of too?
+    1.  `indexedDB` for JSON data
 1.  **Node.js** (or PHP?)
     1. Delivery of HTML content by same URL so third parties can consume without JavaScript and optimized when not offline